reald/uv-k5-firmware-custom/README.md

 #### Function keys ####
 Two different ARDF actions can be mapped to function keys:
 * Set manual gain to a medium index value (4).
 It is recommended to configure "ARDF Set Med.Gain" to short press on F2 key, menu: F2Shrt)
 * Enable/Disable ARDF function (e.g. for long press on F1 key / menu: F1Long = "ARDF off/on").

 It is recommended to configure "Switch VFO" to F1 short (menu F1Shrt).

 #### Chirp ####
-There is a [chirp](https://chirpmyradio.com/projects/chirp/wiki/Home) driver in folder [chirp_module/](chirp_module/) for this firmware.
+A [chirp](https://chirpmyradio.com/projects/chirp/wiki/Home) driver is shipped with every firmware release.
-The radio (including ARDF settings) can be programmed only with this driver and not with the standard UV-K5 driver.
+The radio (including ARDF settings) can be programmed only with this module and not with the standard UV-K5 chirp module.

 Chirp does not support separate settings for modulation and bandwidth, bandwidth is selected implicitly by the modulation.
 This chirp driver uses in AM mode already "narrow" bandwidth and "U1K7" (1.7kHz) for "NAM" and "USB".

 #### Notes ####
 * The lowest possible frequency of the receiver chip is 18 MHz.
-So this is NOT usable on 80 m without hardware modifications.
+So this is NOT usable on 80 m.
-* If ARDF mode is active any TX functionality is disabled.
+* In ARDF mode any TX functionality is disabled.
 However it is recommended to compile with ENABLE_PREVENT_TX=1 to permanently disable TX.
 This is done for official releases.
 ARDF receivers with a builtin TX functionality are not permitted in official competitions anyway.
 * You can glue an arrow on the volume knob to keep the position under control (simply cut a triangle from a sticker).
 * It is possible (but not recommended because it is more complicated) to use memory mode instead of frequency mode on each VFO.
 If memory mode is active on the current VFO, frequency and memory number are are displayed alternately one after each other.
 Number keys change the memory number (enter 3 digits)  and not the frequency.
 You can switch between memory mode and frequency mode by long pressing "3 VFO/MR" key.
 * If you modify settings in memory mode don´t forget to save them before switching off (menu "ChSave").
 * You can long press F/# to lock the keypad.
 If keypad is locked a small lock symbol in the top status bar is shown.